on-demand webinar

 Manager for Discrete Manufacturing

-Paolo Mattis is a solution manager specialized in industrial machinery automation processes, logistics and software requirements.
-Paolo’s aims to help manufacturers make the highest quality products quickly and cost-effectively through the use of industry-rich manufacturing operation management tools.
-Paolo’s expertise includes discrete industries and the automotive sector.
+Paolo aims to help manufacturers make the highest quality products quickly and cost-effectively using industry-rich manufacturing operation management tools.

 Siemens Digital Industries Software